 Accommodation

 Please make your own booking.
 Perth is 5 miles from Battleby and has plenty of accommodation options.
 Public Transport to the venue is poor, but Taxi services know the site well and you can get a fixed rate.

+It might be possible to arrange pick up and drop off in Perth for the event.
+If this is something you would like please let Mike know

 Location and travel information to Battleby